Masters of Western Painting

 In The Best Job in the World (2021) I performed a series of interviews to Spanish artists who had abandoned art.
 These conversations led me to wonder why I am l active as an artist, and also, which conditions and events occurred in the lives of the artists in Art History that could have awakened their vocation and which could help to develop it along with their talent?

-In this text mural and series of interventions in posters acquired in museum shops or fabricated for the occasion, I aimed to trace these questions by using the artist’s biography as a tool to trace Western artistic “genius” in a critical way, relating them to the three forms of capital designated by the sociologist Pierre Bourdieu – social, economic and cultural – as the main resources that an individual has when he or she arrives in the world.
+In this text mural and series of interventions in posters acquired in museum shops or fabricated for the occasion, I aimed to trace these questions by using the artist’s biography as a tool to trace Western artistic “genius” in a critical way, relating them to the three forms of capital designated by the sociologist Pierre Bourdieu – social, economic and cultural – as the main resources that an individual has when is born.

-Presented together in a large-scale wall installation in my solo exhibition The Origin of Forms at Museo Centro de Arte Dos de Mayo (Móstoles, Spain, 2023-2024) the text mural is a carefully edited text resultant from my inquiry in the early biographies of one hundred Western dead painters – from Giotto to Paula Rego –, in official biographical sources –such as Encyclopedia Britannica –, paying special attention to the social and psychological environment in which these artists grew up.
-This led me to observe existing patterns such as, for example, the connections of their family members with circles of influence and power; the transmission of sensitivity, often through female family members; the family’s frequent opposition to the artist pursuing a career in art; their horoscope, or the encouragement of their talent by their belonging to a lineage of artists.
+Presented together in a large-scale wall installation in my solo exhibition The Origin of Forms at Museo Centro de Arte Dos de Mayo (Móstoles, 2023-2024) the text mural is a carefully edited text resultant from my inquiry in the early biographies of one hundred Western dead painters – from Giotto to Paula Rego –, in official biographical sources –such as Encyclopedia Britannica –, paying special attention to the social and psychological environment in which these artists grew up.

 The intervened posters present images of very famous paintings by the forementioned artists, partially hidden under a found phrase from their biography, outlined with acrylic paint.
 This exercise aims to provoke a round trip for us to read their work through a certain biographical prism, whether social, psychological or cultural.